Killorn scores 3 as Lightning beat Capitals 6-3

 Killorn, who entered the game with 13 goals on the season, capped off the hat trick with an empty-netter with 47 seconds left.
 Gourde capped the scoring with another empty-netter 45 seconds later.

+“When the third goal seals the victory a little bit, there’s (47) seconds left but to go up two goals ahead at that point, it felt pretty good,” Killorn said.

 The Lightning jumped on the Capitals quickly as Brayden Point set up Johnson on a 2-on-1 at 8:35 of the first.
-Killorn made it 2-0as he sent the puck from the boards toward the front of the net where it bounced off Washington defenseman Dmitry Orlov and past Holtby at 10:33.
+Killorn made it 2-0 as he sent the puck from the boards toward the front of the net where it bounced off Washington defenseman Dmitry Orlov and past Holtby at 10:33.

 Carlson cut the deficit in half as a blocked shot bounced out to the right point where he stepped into a one-timer for his 12th at 12:06.